turi-code/userguide/deployment/pipeline-hadoop-setup.md

 Deploying the Dato bits to the cluster happens through the script `setup_dato-distributed.sh` that was extracted as part of the package.
 You will need to provide a destination path (on HDFS) to the script using the -d parameter.
 This path serves as a deployment location that the user refers to when working with the cluster through the Python API.
 The script connects to the cluster, creates a folder structure in the destination path, and copies the binaries needed for GraphLab Create's distributed runtime there.

+Another required parameter is the Dato Distributed product key file, which you obtained as part of the sign-up process (see above).
+You specify its location through -k.

 In order to access the cluster, if not already included in your local environment, you might need to tell the script where to find your YARN configuration files using the parameter -c:

 ```
 cd dato-distrib-0.177

-./setup_dato-distributed.sh -c ~/yarn-conf
-                            -d hdfs://my.cluster:8020/user/name/dd
+./setup_dato-distributed.sh -d hdfs://my.cluster:8020/user/name/dd
+                            -k ~/Downloads/Dato-Distributed-License.ini
+                            -c ~/yarn-conf

 ```

-The license file will be looked up automatically in your home directory in ~/.graphlab/config.
-Make sure you have run GraphLab Create at least once in order to populate license information correctly.
-If the license file is not in the default location, you may provide path to the license file using the -k parameter.

-This deploys Dato Distributed using the YARN config specified in `~/yarn-conf` to the path `hdfs://my.cluster:8020/user/name/dd`, with the GraphLab Create license in `~/.graphlab/config`.
+This deploys Dato Distributed using the YARN config specified in `~/yarn-conf` to the path `hdfs://my.cluster:8020/user/name/dd`, with the GraphLab Create license in `~/Downloads/Dato-Distributed-License.ini`.

 #### Important Parameters